RDebelak/mstDIF/cran-comments.md

 - New submission
 - DIF is the common abbreviation for Differential Item Functioning.
 - mstSIB is the name of a method for DIF detection.
+- There was an error under the oldrel version with linux xenial because a dependency was not available.

 ## Downstream dependencies